[Source: PLoS Neglected Tropical Diseases, full page: (LINK). Abstract, edited.]

 OPEN ACCESS / PEER-REVIEWED / RESEARCH ARTICLE

-Competing interests: I have read the journal’s policy and the authors of this manuscript have the following competing interests: SLC and TB are named applicants on a patent for the ST83-specific PCR test used in this study.
+Competing interests: I have read the journal’s policy and the authors of this manuscript have the following competing interests: JMB and IN-T are employees of UNICEF and SP-B is a Ministry of Health official in Sierra Leone.